SrijanBatra/Visualator/README.md

 PURPOSE AND UTILITY:
 The app merely extends the idea of the theme, taking the input(the sentence) to a higher level of abstraction (images) and presenting them.
-This app can serve as a global English(currently) translator bridging the gap between English speaking person and anyone who does not understand English.
+This app can serve as a global English(currently) translator bridging the gap between an English speaking person and anyone who does not understand English.
 [Pictures are the language of the world]